stanislaw/SoftwareDesignHeuristics/README.md

 See also Kent Beck's [Test-Driven Development book](https://en.wikipedia.org/wiki/Test-Driven_Development_by_Example) where this approach of doing simple things is explained at great depth.

 - **Habitability**.
-Habitable software is better than perfect software, both for its users and its developers
+Habitable software is better than perfect software.

 [Richard Gabriel - Patterns of Software, Habitability and Piecemeal Growth](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf).

 > Habitability is the characteristic of source code that enables programmers,